-As a Christian, I wandered through a few theological camps: the Dallas Theological Fundamentalist camp, the Jesus Freak Charismatic camps, the Mennonite camps and a few others.
-Each camp, each sect had its own amazing theories — each contradicting the others.
-Each flavor of Christianity had its amazing authors and charismatic teachers.
-And when I’d talk with an enthusiast from each camp and hear the certainty of their carefully tied together web of theology and belief, I craved for a bit of that certainty.
-But the patterns stood out too quickly and I would leave.
+As a Christian, I wandered through a few theological camps: the Dallas Theological Fundamentalist camp, the Jesus Freak Charismatic camps, the Mennonite pacifist camps and a few others.
+Each camp, each sect, had its own amazing theories — and those theories each contradicting the others.
+Every flavor of Christianity has its amazing authors and charismatic teachers.
+And when I’d talk with an enthusiast from each camp, their certainty was clear and palpable.
+They had undoubting certainty in their carefully knotted web of theology.
+And I craved for a bit of that certainty.
+But my skeptical temperament allowed me to see through the patterns, and their comfortable nest of belief did not trap me.
+I would leave.

 With all these conversations and observations, I came to see that all these theology knot-makers were just people doing very similar things.
 I began to see the same silly, yet serious efforts to gain certainty, direction, a banner, an identity, hope and much more.
 Yet under or inside the knot was a simpler person who the knots obscured.